Ivandamien/Ivandamien/README.md

 * 🌍  I'm based in Nairobi,Kenya
 * ✉️  You can contact me at [ivanokello99@gmail.com](mailto:ivanokello99@gmail.com)
-* 🧠  I'm learning Golang and intro to web3 development
+* 🧠  I'm learning Golang and  web3 development
 * 🤝  I'm open to collaborating on Business solution projects,Current technology,Web applications and web3